barsoom/banktools-se/README.markdown

 ## TODO

 This library is in development.
-The below is yet do be done.
+The below is yet to be done.

     account = BankTools::SE::BankAccount.new("1234567890")
     account.valid?  # => true, if it had been valid…